opengeospatial/geoapi/_pages/conformance/index.md

 (which is optional and usually executed only once before the tests begin).
 Validators test the logical consistency of their argument.
-For example if given a chain of concatenated transforms, `validate(object)` will ensure that the source dimension of a transformation step is equals to the target dimension of the previous step.
+For example if given a chain of concatenated transforms, `validate(object)` will ensure that the source dimension of a transformation step is equal to the target dimension of the previous step.
 Dependencies are traversed recursively, for example validating a `CoordinateReferenceSystem` object implies validating its `CoordinateSystem` and `Datum` attributes.